elastic/apm/specs/agents/tracing-spans-compress.md

  10x Calls to mysql
 ```

-Two span are considered to be of the same type if the following properties are equal:
+Two spans are considered to be of the same type if the following properties are equal:
 - `type`
 - `subtype`
 - `destination.service.resource`